Muhammad-Ahmad70/DSD_2023_EE_068/LAB_no_3/readme.md

-In this experiment we have 3 bit input and two bit output Truth table is already written in the document and maximum combinational delay is from a to y which is 6.761
+In this experiment we verify the truth table of our last lab by writing the test bench system verilog code and then verify our truth table using software named QuestaSim.